 There is really no specific dish to try as such in Tirthan but you will find all north Indian dishes available throughout the valley.
 Depending on your preference, you can either eat at your own hotel or at any of the local restaurants.
 Trout fish is one item that I will recommend for you to try if you are not a strict vegetarian.
 For budget travelers, I will suggest that you stay in Banjar and eat out at the local dhabas.
 Food in the hotels can be a little costly.

 Tirthan is just a beautiful valley hidden in the hills with small towns and villages in it.
 There are no choices in terms of what you can buy here.
 The shops here are regular grocery stores selling daily commodities.
 If you do want to buy something then I would recommend that you try the market in Mandi and not Tirthan Valley.

 A minimum of 4 days is what I will recommend for a trip here.
 You can do with a lesser number of days as well depending on where you were coming from but 4 days is an ideal time if you do want to enjoy the trip to its fullest without rushing in any part of the journey.

 Tirthan Valley Itinerary

 Last but not the least, let me also suggest an example of an itinerary that you can follow for your trip here.
 For the sake of this itinerary, I will assume that you were coming from Delhi.
-If you were, however, coming from a different city, then only the journey on 1st and last day will be different.
-Rest of the details will still apply.
+If you were, however, coming from a different city, then only the journey on the 1st and last day will be different.
+The rest of the details will still apply.